 Most electrical fires in homes could have been prevented by following electrical safety rules and by hiring a qualified electrician to perform the work.
 It is important to protect your home from electrical fire by performing routine maintenance on electrical appliances, properly installing wires, and making sure circuits are not overloaded.

 - Repair or replace damaged electrical cords.
-Look for signs of ware, such as fraying.
+Look for signs of wear, such as fraying.

 - Do not run extension cords underneath carpeting or through doorways.